tbroadley/github-spellcheck-cli/README.md

                                          repeated-words syntax-mentions syntax-urls".
 The following plugins are
                                          supported: spell, indefinite-article, repeated-words, syntax-mentions,
                                          syntax-urls.
+--no-suggestions                         Do not print suggested replacements for misspelled words.
+This option will
+                                         improve Spellchecker's runtime when many errors are detected.
 -q, --quiet                              Do not output anything for files that contain no spelling mistakes.
 -h, --help                               Print this help screen.
 ```